What is all the excitement about?

 Perhaps, but it's more difficult.

-Our approach stands in contrast to superconducting machines, where several high-performance control lines are typically required for each physical qubit.
+Our Harvard-led approach stands in contrast to superconducting machines, where several high-performance control lines are typically required for each physical qubit.
 As such, controlling 280 physical qubits in a superconducting quantum computer would require many hundreds of control signals, as opposed to fewer than 10 controls that we use here.
 Therefore, it will likely be challenging for other modalities to replicate this soon.
 To draw an analogy, it's akin to opening your 4K television and finding a dedicated wire for every pixel - clearly impractical.
 Our approach, on the other hand, allows for an increase in qubits without a proportional rise in control signals, greatly enhancing scalability.

 Comparatively, qubits in ion trap quantum computers can be moved, but with limited parallelism.